Key takeaways

 Three integration patterns dominate.
 Pick by who hears the translated audio and how the original audio is mixed.

 1. Bot-as-participant.
-The translator joins the room as a virtual participant via LiveKit Agents / Daily Bots.
-Receives every speaker, publishes a translated audio track per recipient language.
+The translator joins the room as a virtual participant via LiveKit Agents or Daily Bots — the dominant 2026 pattern, because the SFU treats a server-side translation agent as a first-class participant.
+It receives every speaker and publishes a translated audio track per recipient language.
 Cleanest abstraction; works on any SFU.
+Our LiveKit agents playbook covers the join-and-publish lifecycle.

 2. Server-side mix.
 The SFU forwards a copy of each track to a translation worker; mixed translated audio is sent back as a per-recipient sub-mix.
 Lower client load; harder to scale across languages.